The Complete Guide to AI Medical Scribes (2026): How They Work & Which to Choose

 How Documentation Needs Differ by Specialty

 Family Medicine and Internal Medicine: Visits often cover more than one problem in a single encounter.
-The challenge is capturing the full scope of each, the discussion, the decision rationale, the return instructions, without the note collapsing into a summary by visit ten.
+The challenge is capturing the full scope of each: the discussion, the decision rationale, the return instructions, without the note collapsing into a summary by visit #10.
 When documentation is handled, the clinician can give each problem the attention it needs in the room rather than trying to reconstruct it later.

 Physical Therapy: Documentation has distinct structural needs: functional assessments, ROM measurements, treatment units, and progress toward goals.